 According to herbalism, the wild violet symbolizes the essence of optimism and exploring new options.
 To find a balance between caution and courageous decision making.
 To be able to trust new opportunities despite unknown outcomes, so as not to stop oneself from experiencing Life.

 Alyce Wilson has an MFA in poetry from Pennsylvania State University and has been published inThe Leading Edge, Poetry New York, The Texas Poetry Journal, Mad Poets, Kalleidetrope and Zuzu’s Petals Quarterly Online.
-Her chapbook, Picturebook of the Martyrs, is available from her portfolio site.
+Her chapbook, Picturebook of the Martyrs, and book of essays and columns, The Art of Life, are available from her portfolio site.

 S.K.
 Monroe is a librarian and lifelong reader.

 Mary Matus is an aspiring Dave Barry/aspiring Stephen King (and will acknowledge the weirdness of that combination) who has lived all her life in rural Pennsylvania (otherwise known as the Land of Cows and Corn.)
 She has previously worked for several Pennsylvania newspapers, in both the editorial and the composing departments.
 When not writing, she works as a customer service representative, and she has learned the joys of dealing with the public.
 She is a 1999 graduate of Susquehanna University, where she received a bachelor of arts in English literature and journalism.
 She has previously written articles for Standard-Journal Newspapers and The Luminary and has also been published in the online magazine Wilmington Blues.
 In her free time, she is an avid bookworm, reading anything ranging from Toni Morrison to Dean Koontz.